-The relationship between soak time and catching efficiency of longlines is influenced by attractant release rate, bait loss and local fish density; changes in all these factors modify efficiency over time (Løkkeborg, 1994).
+The relationship between soak time and catch efficiency of longlines is influenced by attractant release rate, bait loss and local fish density; changes in all these factors modify efficiency over time (Løkkeborg, 1994).
 Thus, the total catch should increase with time at a gradually decreasing rate, and such a relationship has been demonstrated in bottom longlining for Pacific halibut (Skud, 1978).
 However, Ogura et al. (1980) stated that, for bottom longlining, this relation would not be expected beyond the feeding period of the fish.
-Results obtained in pelagic longlining for tuna are not consistent (Murphy, 1960; Hirayama, 1969), though Sivasubramaniam (1961) stated that there was no significant variation in yellowfin tuna (Thunnus albacares) catches with increasing soak time.
+Results obtained in pelagic longlining for tuna are not consistent (Murphy, 1960; Hirayama, 1969), although Sivasubramaniam (1961) stated that there was no significant variation in yellowfin tuna (Thunnus albacares) catches with increasing soak time.

 A number of studies have been made of the effects of soak time on fishing efficiency of traps.
-Some authors suggest that the catch rates may become asymptotic with increasing soak time (Fogarty & Borden, 1980; Kennelly, 1989; Robertson, 1989), others that shorter soak times give considerably higher catches (Whitelaw et al., 1991; Sheaves, 1995), while yet others claim that catches increased at a constant rate with soak time (Sloan & Robinson, 1985).
+Some authors suggest that the catch rates may become asymptotic with increasing soak time (Fogarty and Borden, 1980; Kennelly, 1989; Robertson, 1989), others that shorter soak times give considerably higher catches (Whitelaw et al., 1991; Sheaves, 1995), while yet others claim that catches increase at a constant rate with soak time (Sloan and Robinson, 1985).

-Studies of the effects of setting time have shown that longline catches of Pacific salmon varied markedly with time of the day; catches at sunrise being much higher than at any other time, catches at sunset being moderately high, while catches during the day are low, and almost no catches are made at night (Anonymous, 1969 and Takagi, 1971 in Shepard, 1975).
-In studies with traps it was shown that there were no consistent differences in catch rates of traps set at different times of day (Miller, 1983; Kennelly, 1989; Robertson, 1989).
-To the author's knowledge, no studies have been carried out to verify the effect of setting direction on the efficiency of longlines.
+Studies of the effects of setting time have shown that longline catches of Pacific salmon varied markedly with time of the day: catches at sunrise were much higher than at any other time, catches at sunset moderately high, catches during the day low, and almost no catches were made at night (Anonymous, 1969; Takagi, 1971 in Shepard et al., 1975).
+In studies with traps, it was shown that there were no consistent differences in catch rates of traps set at different times of day (Miller, 1983; Kennelly, 1989; Robertson, 1989).
+To the best of the authors' knowledge, no studies have been carried out to verify the effect of setting direction on the efficiency of longlines.
+However, as attractants are dispersed over a larger area when baited lines are set across the current than when lines are set in the same direction as the current, lines set across the current should attract and catch more fish.